 - Depression is linked to a lack of sexual activity, as well as to increased sexual risk-taking.

-- These effects can be explained by the fact that different people cope with depression in different ways.
-Some are internalizers, while others are externalizers.
+- These effects can be explained by the fact that people cope with depression in different ways.
+Some internalize, while others externalize.

 - Medications and genetic factors also play a role in how depression affects sexual behavior.

 It is well known that depression—and certain drug treatments for depression, such as selective serotonin reuptake inhibitors (SSRIs)—can lower sexual interest, desire, and activity levels.
 However, it turns out that the story of how depression and sex are connected is more complicated than that.
 Depression can affect different people, and their sex lives, in very different ways.

 In addition to being linked to a lack of sexual activity, research has found that depression is also linked to increased sexual risk-taking.
 Most notably, this includes having more unprotected or condomless sex.
 In other words, depression can potentially increase and decrease sexual activity.

 How do we explain this pattern of results?

 Why Depression Affects Different People In Different Ways